 4 Cognitive Abilities That Actually Get Better With Age

-At an event at Stanford in 2007, Mark Zuckerberg announced that “young people are just smarter.”
+Mark Zuckerberg once said that “young people are just smarter.”
 While there was some disagreement among those who heard his speech and Zuckerberg later apologized, he’s not alone in his sentiment.
 The general population seems to believe that the human brain peaks in the late teens or twenties, and everything is downhill from there.

 What seems to be happening here is that most people equate thinking quickly with thinking well.
 Fluid intelligence, which is the ability to think and recall memories rapidly, peaks at about age 20 and then slowly declines from there, which is where we likely get the notion that all our brain functions have a similar trajectory.